SemBench: A Benchmark for Semantic Query Processing Engines: Experimental Results

-Table~\ref{tab:experimental_results_movie} reports the results for the Movies scenario.
+Tables~\ref{tab:experimental_results_all} reports the results for the five scenarios.
 The colors indicate the relative performance of the different systems for each query.
 For cost and latency, we normalize the values using \((v - \min) / (\max - \min)\), and classify the systems into three categories: the top 33\% are labeled \textit{Better}, the middle 33\% are labeled \textit{Middle}, and the bottom 33\% are labeled \textit{Worse}.
 For quality, we use absolute thresholds: values in \([0.8, 1]\) are labeled \textit{Better}, values in \([0.6, 0.8)\) are labeled \textit{Middle}, and values in \([0, 0.6)\) are labeled \textit{Worse}.
 The left-most column shows the query number together with the semantic operators used in the query.
+It also reports per-query averages for each system along with the absolute standard deviation of the average (i.e., denoting by $\sigma_i$ the standard deviation of query $i$ out of $n$ queries, we report $\sqrt{\sum_i\sigma_i^2}/n$).
+The standard deviation is small for cost and quality compared to run time.
+Variance in cost and quality mainly comes from randomness in LLM outputs, which systems often reduce by using a low temperature when possible.
+In contrast, run time variability is largely due to fluctuations in LLM call latency.

 For the Movies scenario, most systems support all queries.
 ThalamusDB does not support the last two queries, requiring semantic rank operators, which are not supported by ThalamusDB.
-Despite a small SF=500, we find some queries (e.g., Q7) require several minutes of processing time, along with non-negligible monetary cost, for most of the compared systems.
+Despite a small scale of 500, we find some queries (e.g., Q7) require several minutes of processing time, along with non-negligible monetary cost, for most of the compared systems.
 This shows that even relatively small amounts of data compared to database standards pose significant challenges in semantic query processing.

-Table~\ref{tab:experimental_results_movie} shows per-query average values for each compared system, along with the relative standard deviation.
-Note that the standard deviation is usually small for cost and quality, compared to run time.
-Cost and quality variance are due, primarily, to randomization of the LLM output.
-However, the compared systems generally try to minimize randomization of the LLM output, e.g., by choosing a low temperature whenever possible.
-Run time, on the other hand, is influenced primarily by the latency variance of LLM calls.

 Comparing only systems supporting all queries, BigQuery, the only commercial system in our evaluation, achieves optimal performance according to all metrics, followed closely by LOTUS (in terms of cost) and Palimpzest (in terms of quality).
 While ThalamusDB only supports a subset of queries in this scenario, it achieves optimal costs for each supported query (eight out of ten).